savitagup/901NodeIntro-1/Demos/Ch04-FileAccess/fs-demos/2fs-promises/README.md

-# Chapter 4 Working with Files - Part 2 Promises
+# Chapter 4 Demo  Working with Files - with Promises

-## Directory and files

-1. In your \WIP directory, create directories `\WIP\Ch04\part2`

-1. In this directory, create a file called `promise-read.js`

-1. Create another file called `input.txt` with this text:
-    ```
-    Hello world!
-Im read with promise-read.js
-    ```

-## Overview
+## Overview :

-* This differs from Part I in that you will now uses Promises instead of callbacks.

-* You will use Bluebird's PromisifyAll to modify the fs module to return promises
+* You will review the use of Bluebird's PromisifyAll to modify the fs module to return promises

 * You will use Bluebird's Promise.try() to wrap around a call to fs.readFileAsync and read the `./input.txt` file